-Te Pūkenga verifies the ākonga identity as specified in 2.4.
+Te Pūkenga verifies ākonga identity as specified in 2.4.

 Ākonga under 16 years of age

-Applications from ākonga under 16 years of age on the programme start date require a Ministry of Education early leaving exemption certificate and the support of a parent/guardian/caregiver.
+Applications from ākonga who are 15 years old on the programme start date require an Early Leaving Exemption from the Ministry of Education and the support of a parent/guardian/caregiver.

+To accept an application from ākonga who are 15 years old, the delegated authority confirms that such ākonga are capable of successfully completing the intended programme.

-Ākonga applying for a Secondary Tertiary Partnership (STP) Arrangement, e.g., STAR, Trades Academy, Vocational Pathways, and other youth pathway initiatives, require support from their secondary school principal and do not need an early leaving exemption certificate.
+Ākonga applying for a Secondary Tertiary Partnership (STP) Arrangement, e.g., STAR, Trades Academy, Vocational Pathways, and other youth pathway initiatives, require support from their secondary school principal and do not need an Early Leaving Exemption certificate.

-To accept an application from an ākonga under 16 years of age, the delegated authority confirms they are satisfied that the ākonga is capable of successfully completing the intended programme.
+Applications for enrolment from ākonga under 15 years of age require a 3-way agreement between the ākonga, their school, and Te Pūkenga, and the approval of the delegated authority.

 Alternative Enrolment Options

-If ākonga do not meet the entry requirements for their intended programme, Te Pūkenga may offer alternative pathways or programmes.
-The ākonga needs to meet the entry requirements of the alternative programme (refer 2.9).
+If ākonga do not meet the entry requirements for their intended programme, Te Pūkenga may offer alternative pathways or programmes. Ākonga need to meet the entry requirements of the alternative programme (refer to 2.9).

-If their intended programme is full or becomes unavailable, Te Pūkenga advises the ākonga if the intended programme or course(s) within a programme is available at another business division or online.
-If the ākonga agrees, they confirm in writing and Te Pūkenga assists the ākonga to transfer or modify their application.
+If their intended programme is full or becomes unavailable, Te Pūkenga advises ākonga if the intended programme or course(s) within a programme is available at another location or in another delivery mode.
+If ākonga agree, they confirm in writing and Te Pūkenga assists them to transfer or modify their application.

 Limits on Enrolments and Waitlisting